baidu/braft/docs/cn/server.md

     Closure* done() const;
     // Return true this iterator is currently references to a valid task, false
     // otherwise, indicating that the iterator has reached the end of this
-    // batch of tasks or some error has occured bool valid() const;
+    // batch of tasks or some error has occurred bool valid() const;
-    // Invoked when some critical error occured.
+    // Invoked when some critical error occurred.
 And we will consider the last
     // |ntail| tasks (starting from the last iterated one) as not applied.
 After
     // this point, no futher changes on the StateMachine as well as the Node
     // would be allowed and you should try to repair this replica or just drop